 First, you may win (or the State may fail to prove its case), in which case you keep your license until resolution of the criminal case.

 Second, we get a preview of the State’s criminal case, including discovery of the police officer’s reasons for the arrest (usually in the form of a police report) and an opportunity to cross-examine the police officer (usually before the prosecutor is even aware of the pending criminal case).

 Exercising your right to an ALR hearing is time-sensitive – please contact us immediately so that we may preserve your license rights.

-GET YOUR LICENSE BACK AS SOON AS POSSIBLE.
+GET YOUR SUSPENDED LICENSE BACK AS SOON AS POSSIBLE.

 Contact our firm today and we will get to work on your case.

 Occupational Driver’s License (ODL)

 If your license is suspended, either due to a DWI arrest or conviction, or for any other reason, you may petition the Court for an ODL (either in the Court with jurisdiction of your criminal case, or the Court in your county of residence).

 An ODL is a restricted license that allows you to meet your “essential needs” such as work, school, or necessary household responsibilities.
 The Court may limit your driving to scheduled times; or the Court may require you to keep a log book, documenting your driving times, subject to an inspection that you do not exceed your authorized hours.